bbclr20/OpenGL-Examples/README.md

 ### 11 Fragment Shader

-Use fragment shader to change the output color.
+- SimpleExample: use fragment shader to change the output color.

+- BlendingExample: use OpenGL blending function to blend the images.

 ## Template